Magensa/te-connect-react/TecPaymentRequestREADME.md

     },
     googlePayOptions: {
         preClick: undefined, //Only calls if is of type 'function'
-        buttonColor: undefined, //Currently defaults to 'black' but default is not static
+        buttonColor: undefined, //Currently defaults to 'black' but default is not static, and is determined by Google
         buttonType: undefined,
         buttonLocale: undefined, //If not supplied - defaults to browser or OS language settings
         buttonSizeMode: 'static'